seamless-cicd/seamless-infrastructure/README.md

 A Postgres database hosted on RDS storing all pipeline data.

+### ElastiCache Redis Cluster

+A Redis node hosted on ElastiCache for storing logs.

 ### ECS Cluster on EC2

 An ECS cluster used for running pipeline tasks.